mattheww/gomill/gomill_docs/competitions.rst

 programs are running on different machines to the ringmaster.

-Normally it makes no difference whether the ringmaster starts games in sequence or in parallel, but it does have an effect on the :ref:`Monte Carlo tuner`, as it will have less information each time it chooses a candidate player.
+Normally it makes no difference whether the ringmaster starts games in sequence or in parallel, but it does have an effect on the :doc:`Monte Carlo tuner <mcts_tuner>`, as it will have less information each time it chooses a candidate player.

 .. tip:: Even if an engine is capable of using multiple threads, it may be better to use parallel single-threaded games during development to get